blackcatten/Hassl-v/README.md

 ![desctop](docs/lighthouse-desctop.png)
 ![mobile](docs/lighthouse-mobile.png)

+### User Story Testing

+- I want to show the user why Hasslöv is so unique in many different ways.
+- Through pictures and information on this page, you can see the uniqueness of Hasslöv

+- I want to show the incredible history of this small village that stretches back to the Bronze Age.
+- I want the user's experience of the page to be interesting for those interested in history.
+- I want the users who visit the site to be able to gain insight and think again to marvel at the awesomeness of historical objects.
+- I want that if a user comes to the page, the user should be able to navigate to the homepage, gallery and contact.
+- I want the user to be able to see via the website that there are various activities in Hasslöv.

+Second time visitors experience.

+- I want it to feel like it was a beautiful country setting that's a bit irresistible so that users will be happy to come back to see the images.
+- I want that when the user comes back, it should be easy to get in touch or ask different things via email on the contact page.
+- I want users visiting the page for the second time to be able to quickly and easily search through the content for what they are looking for.

 ## Deployment:

 -The site was redirected to the GitHub pages.
 The steps to be passed are as follows: